 Many owners underestimate the hidden costs of running a facility and struggle to maintain cash flow because their focus is on the training end of their businesses.
 Especially if they’re just starting out, they’re willing to give deep discounts to get new clients in their doors.
-This can be helpful in the beginning, but it’s not sustainable in the long-term.
+This can be helpful in the beginning.
+However, it’s not sustainable in the long-term.
 Every time you let an instructor use facility space, you must account for the potential revenue the space could have generated if it were available for other scheduling.
-That means that, at the bare minimum, you should make sure you re-coup the amount of money that it would typically cost to rent that area of the facility.
+At the bare minimum, you should make sure you re-coup the amount of money that it would typically cost to rent that area of the facility.

 A Fair Instructor Pay Split

 So, how do you determine the exact rate to pay instructors for lessons?
-The key is to customize the split for each instructor or trainer, depending on their relationship to you and the facility.
+The key is to customize the split for each instructor or trainer.
+That split will depend on their relationship to you and the facility.

-If an instructor is just starting out and is using their affiliation with you to bolster their own career, their commission rate should be lower (around 30%) because they’re taking advantage of the effort you’ve made to establish your facility’s space and brand.
+If an instructor is just starting out and is using their affiliation with you to bolster their own career, their commission rate should be lower (around 30%).
+Mainly, they’re taking advantage of the effort you’ve made to establish your facility’s space and brand.
 If the instructor is already well established and will likely bring a lot of new business to the facility, you should pay them more – maybe 50% of the lesson.
 However, don’t give more than 50% of the total lesson fee to the instructor.
-Exceptions can be made for instructors that are so well-known that even a name association will help your brand, but those instances are rare.
+Exceptions can be made for instructors that are so well-known that even a name association will help your brand.
+Usually, those instances are rare.

-Depending on the activities your facility specializes in, the cost of supplies and environment can vary, but they always go beyond the obvious.
-If your facility offers baseball lessons, for example, you might consider the expenses of the cage, pitching machine and baseballs, but you also have to consider the all the maintenance costs you pay for the facility, such as bills for energy use, scheduling software, web site hosting, and cleaning crew.
+Depending on the activities your facility specializes in, the cost of supplies and environment can vary.
+They always go beyond the obvious.
+If your facility offers baseball lessons, for example, you might consider the expenses of the cage, pitching machine and baseballs.
+You also have to consider the all the maintenance costs you pay for the facility.
+These include bills for energy use, scheduling software, web site hosting, and cleaning crew.
 All of those costs come out of your pocket and need to be reflected in the price of lessons.

 Also, don’t undervalue the work you’ve already done to create and maintain your facility’s brand.